Skip to content

 Table of Contents

-• Impact on Medicare Advantage Plans
+• Medicare Advantage Plans Could Face Big Changes

-• Federal Funding for the ACA
+• Federal Funding for the Affordable Care Act Could Face Pressure

-• Work Requirements for Medicaid Eligibility
+• Medicaid Work Requirements Could Return

-• Caps on Medicaid Spending
+• Caps on Medicaid Spending Could Shift Costs to States

-• Impact on Prescription Drug Costs
+• Prescription Drug Costs Could Remain a Major Medicare Issue

-• Impact on Rural Healthcare Access
+• Rural Healthcare Access Could Become Harder

 When To Sign Up for Medicare; Woman In Doctors Office with Medicare Card